Honda CR-V Hybrid running costs

 Honda believes the latter will be the biggest seller, priced at just over £38,000, although a 50:50 split between front and all-wheel drive Hybrids is expected.

 It's priced very competitively with the Toyota RAV4, and Honda typically offers low interest finance deals that should satisfy most buyers looking for a monthly finance package.

 The CR-V Hybrid manages official economy of around 38-41mpg depending on whether you opt for a front-wheel-drive or four-wheel-drive model.
 CO2 emissions are 120g/km with front-wheel drive and 126g/km with all-wheel drive.

-Unusually, we found that the CR-V easily returned better economy than the official figures suggest, with the car's trip routinely showing over 40mpg in easy motorway stuff, inching up to 46mpg around town when the electric motor does much of the hard work.
+Unusually, we found that the CR-V easily returned better economy than the official figures suggest, with the car's trip routinely showing over 40mpg on the motorway, inching up to 46mpg around town, where the electric motor does much of the hard work.

-All Honda CR-V Hybrids run 18-inch alloy wheels, so economy and emissions figures are unchanged across the various trim levels.
-Company-car tax is competitive with many big diesel 4x4s, but the Toyota RAV4 is cheaper thanks to its lower CO2 emissions, and Toyota offers a longer warranty, too.
+All CR-V Hybrids run 18-inch alloys, so economy and emissions figures are the same across the various trim levels.
+Company-car tax is competitive with many big diesel 4x4s, but the RAV4 is cheaper thanks to its lower CO2 emissions, and Toyota offers a longer warranty.